amazon-archives/dynamodb-janusgraph-storage-backend/README.md

     ```
 3. Now you can follow the rest of the
 [Titan Getting Started](http://s3.thinkaurelius.com/docs/titan/0.5.4/getting-started.html)
-documentation, starting from the Global Graph Indeces section.
+documentation, starting from the Global Graph Indices section.

 ### Run Gremlin on Rexster
 1. Repeat steps 1 through 3 of the Marvel graph section.